 The digestive tract is home to trillions of microorganisms, collectively known as the microbiome.
 Some of these are good for us, some are harmful and some are neutral.
 Disruptions to the good bacteria in the gut can compromise our health.
 The resulting imbalance of good and bad bacteria is known as ‘dysbiosis’ and can result in poor digestion, lowered natural immunity and a large variety of conditions, read more about this here: Gut Health - All You Need To Know

-Probiotics are thought to support immunity by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
+Probiotics are also thought to support immune health by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
 As two-thirds of the body's immune system is managed in the gut, it may be important to keep one's probiotic levels high.

-Not all probiotics are the same.
-Research shows that different probiotic strains have different benefits and can help support different areas of health, read more about this here: Are all probiotics the same?
+It is important to point out that there are many different types of probiotics, called strains, and each one has its own special function.
+Research shows that different probiotic strains have different benefits and can help support different areas of health.
+Read more about this here: Are all probiotics the same?

 But what exactly is a strain?
 A strain denotes a type of bacteria - and informs us on a very specific, in-depth level (more specific, than a species, for example).
 Take a look at the image below to understand the context of genus, species and strain.